geosoft-as/osdu-pwls/README.md

 implementation of the PWLS standard.
 It can be used in two different ways:

 * As a REST API web service where clients can request updated PWLS information at any time
-* As a library (jpwls.jar) that can be embedded in Java applications
+* As a library (jpwls.jar) that can be embedded in any Java application

-A REST API _Proof of Concept_ implementation hosted in Amazon Web Services (AWS) is available here.
+A REST API _Proof of Concept_ (PoC) implementation hosted in Amazon Web Services (AWS) is available here.
 This API can be utilized by any technology that can digest JSON formatted information.
-See [jpwls](https://github.com/geosoft-as/jpwls) for detailed information.
+See [jpwls](https://github.com/geosoft-as/jpwls) for details.

 ## Contact

-For inqueries on the GeoSoft PWLS implementation please contact
+For inqueries on the GeoSoft PWLS implementation please contact [info@geosoft.no](mailto:info@geosoft.no)

-[info@geosoft.no](mailto:info@geosoft.no)